DeekshaPrabhakar/CastingAgency/README.md

-# Casting Agency
+# Casting Agency Backend

 ## Introduction

 This application models a company that is responsible for creating movies and managing and assigning actors to those movies and streamline the process.

+## Motivation
+To make use of knowledge acquired from the nanodegree program.
+The next iteration can be to include a front end.

-## Specifications
+## DATA MODELING:

-### Models:
+#### models.py
+The schema for the database and helper methods to simplify API behavior are in models.py:
+- There are two tables created: Movie and Actor

-* Movies with attributes title and release date
+- Movie with attributes title and release date
-* Actors with attributes name, age and gender
+- Actor with attributes name, age and gender

-### Endpoints:
-* GET /actors and /movies
-* DELETE /actors/ and /movies/
-* POST /actors and /movies and
-* PATCH /actors/ and /movies/
+- The Movie and the Actor tables is used by the 3 roles to add/edit movies/actors and to update or delete them.
+- Each table has an insert, update, delete, and format helper functions.

+## API ARCHITECTURE
-### Roles:
+### Endpoint Library

+@app.errorhandler decorators were used to format error responses as JSON objects.
+Custom @requires_auth decorator were used for Authorization based on roles of the user.
+Three roles are assigned to this API:
-* Casting Assistant:
+* Casting Assistant: Can view actors and movies
+* Casting Director: Can	create, read, update, delete actors, read and update movies
-    - Can view actors and movies
+* Executive Producer: Can create, read, update, delete actors and movies

-* Casting Director
-    - All permissions a Casting Assistant has and…
-    - Add or delete an actor from the database
-    - Modify actors or movies
-* Executive Producer
-    - All permissions a Casting Director has and…
-    - Add or delete a movie from the database
+A token needs to be passed to each endpoint and the plan is to incorporate a front end for user to login in the next iteration.

-### Tests:
+### Permissions
-* One test for success behavior of each endpoint
-* One test for error behavior of each endpoint
-* At least two tests of RBAC for each role
+* `create:actor`: Create actor
+* `read:actors`: View actors
+* `update:actor`: Update actor
+* `delete:actor`: Delete actor
+* `create:movie`: Create movie
+* `read:movies`: View movies
+* `update:movie`: Update movie
+* `delete:movie`: Delete movie

 ## Auth0 account
 ```python